lamhq/tech-notes/pages/devops/aws/app-integration/sqs.md

 Messages could be received out of order.

-Messages can be duplicated (due to visibility timeout is too low or delete API is not called).
+Messages can be duplicated (due to visibility timeout is too low or applications do not delete messages after processing).

 Tips: to prevent duplication, you can include a unique ordering ID in each message, and have the backend application use this to deduplicate messages.